ksehrawat/Machine-Learning-Practical-Application-2/README.md

 # Data Information

 * Data Folder: **Data** - This folder is created to store the data file (vehicles.csv).
 This Folder also has another file filtered_vehicles.csv which is the copy of the clean data.
-Folrder is saved as a Zip file as we cannot upload the whole folder due to the Size Limit of 25MB
+Folder is saved as a Zip file as we cannot upload the whole folder due to the Size Limit of 25MB

 * Data Set - Data set used in the project is in the **vehicles.csv** file